wincle626/ZCU106_SD_Card_Setup/README.md

-# This is the repo of the setting up ZCU106 evaluation kit
+# This is the repo of the setting up ZCU106 evaluation kit with Linux boot from SD card

 ## Operation system